-The location of the affordable housing units shall be identified on a plan during the public hearing process and specifically referenced in the special permit decision.
+When an Affordable Housing special permit is applied for, the location of the affordable housing units to be provided on site shall be identified on a plan during the public hearing process and specifically referenced in the special permit decision.
+When an Affordable Housing special permit is not needed, the location of the affordable housing units shall be identified in the plans submitted to the Town for any other required permit.